Learn how to conduct an investigation: Register for the 5-Day TapRooT® Advanced Root Cause Analysis Training Course, Johannesburg

 Spend five days in Johannesburg with TapRooT® and you will learn how to conduct an investigation and develop effective corrective actions.
 A TapRooT® Root Cause Analysis Training Course proves over and over to be a game changer in careers, as well as in both professional and personal development.

-Register for September 2-6, 2019, in Johannesburg, South Africa: 5-Day TapRooT® Advanced Root Cause Analysis Training
+Register for the 5-Day TapRooT® Advanced Root Cause Analysis Training Course, December 2-6, 2019, in Johannesburg, South Africa: 5-Day TapRooT® Advanced Root Cause Analysis Training